 This is his story:

 The question remains, what did Scott see that Christmas Eve in the mountains of southern Somerset County?
 Did Scott experience a Christmas spirit?
 Father Christmas?
 Santa Claus?
 Was it some other ghost or spirit?
+Was it in some way connected to the tree brought in from the mountains?
 Or, as his parents suggested, was it all in his imagination?

 Those questions may never fully be answered.